 We recommend visiting Alcatraz to families with kids ages 6+ who can walk up 1/4 mile of steep paths and still handle the mechanics of a one-hour audio tour.
-It was a great trip for a day off school and would have been amazing with grandparents.
+It was a great trip for a day off and would have been amazing with grandparents.

 What to expect on Alcatraz with kids

 There are a few different tour options.
-My best estimate for a standard tour with children is about 2-3 hours (including ferry ride).
+My best estimate for a standard tour with children is about 2-3 hours (including the ferry ride).
 Alcatraz Tour tickets include a round-trip ferry ride (15 minutes each way); access to wander the island; a one-hour self-guided audio tour; Junior Rangers activity book and badge; 20-minute historical movie.
 You are allowed to stay as long as you like.

 Kid highlights of Alcatraz

 The scavenger hunt associated with the Jr. Rangers program was quite engaging for them; it kept their eyes open to different parts of the island as we walked around.
 And it is FREE.
 Bring your own pencils since the Ranger station won’t always have some to lend out.

 Plan ahead for comforts on Alcatraz